Getting a film with pregestational hemorrhage in the exam is one of the many exam set-pieces that can be prepared for.

-Transabdominal and transvaginal pelvic ultrasound show an anteverted uterus with an intrauterine gestational sac.
-MSD is 20 mm in TV study with a single, live embryo (CRL = 5 mm, HR = 140) and a yolk sac consistent with 6 weeks of gestation.
-There is a 52 mm hypoechoic area adjacent to the sac covers about 50% of sac surface consistent with a perigestational haemorrhage.
+Transabdominal and transvaginal (TV) pelvic ultrasound shows an anteverted uterus with an intrauterine gestational sac.
+MSD is 20 mm in TV study with a single, live embryo (CRL = 5 mm, HR = 140 bpm) and a yolk sac consistent with 6 weeks of gestation.
+There is a 52 mm hypoechoic area adjacent to the sac which covers about 50% of the sac surface consistent with a perigestational hemorrhage.

 The cervix is long and closed.
 Both ovaries are normal with no adnexal masses or free fluid.
-I will recommend a follow up scan in 5-7 days to ensure, normal growth and development.
+I would recommend a follow-up scan in 5-7 days to ensure, normal growth and development.

-- a small haemorrhage surrounding <20% of the gestational sac, and a large on surrounds >50% of the sac
+- a small hemorrhage surrounding <20% of the gestational sac and a large one surrounds >50% of the sac

 - exam technique

 - viva preparation